 Cutting-edge science has shown that the endocannabinoid system is dysregulated in nearly all pathological conditions.
 Thus, it stands to reason that “modulating endocannabinoid system activity may have therapeutic potential in almost all diseases affecting humans,” as Pal Pacher and George Kunos, scientists with the U.S. National Institutes of Health (NIH), suggested in a 2014 publication.

-The statements made regarding these products have not been evaluated by the Food and Drug Administration.
-The efficacy of these products has not been confirmed by FDA-approved research.
-These products are not intended to diagnose, treat, cure or prevent any disease.
-All information presented here is not meant as a substitute for or alternative to information from health care practitioners.
-Please consult your health care professional about potential interactions or other possible complications before using any product.
-The Federal Food, Drug and Cosmetic Act requires this notice.
+Disclaimer: The Federal Food, Drug, and Cosmetic Act requires this disclaimer.
+We collected this information from various sources for the convenience of our customers.
+The statements made regarding these products were not evaluated by the Food and Drug Administration.
+The efficacy of these products is not confirmed by FDA-approved research.
+These products are not intended to diagnose, treat, cure, or prevent any disease.
+The information presented here is not meant as a substitute for information from health care practitioners.
+It is also not meant as an alternative to information from health care practitioners.
+Before using any product, you should consult your doctor and ask about the risk of interactions or complications.

 Sarah Jorczyk is an advocate for CBD products and one of the Administrators of the CBD Oil Users Group on Facebook.
 She strives to educate the public, and promotes the use of safe products while helping others throughout their CBD journey.
 You can also find a variety of her content, including reviews and educational videos, on the group's youtube page.